-For an indirect connection of the brake through a contactor, additionally take into account 1.2 × the switching time of the contactor for both the release time and the engaging time.
+For an indirect connection of the brake, e.g. through a contactor, take into account 1.2 × the switching time of the contactor in addition to the guide value for direct connection for both the release time and engaging time.